twofold-rsc/twofold/sites/website/src/pages/docs/guides/styling.md

 Twofold only allows CSS files to be imported in Layout and Page components.
 These CSS files will be loaded when a user visits the page, but they are not guaranteed to by unloaded when the user navigates away from the page.
 It is important to scope your CSS to the page to prevent conflicts with other pages.

-Although Twofold supports page specific CSS files, it is recommended to stick with utility classes from Tailwind CSS for styling your components.
+Although Twofold supports page specific CSS files, it is recommended to stick with the utility classes from Tailwind CSS for styling your components.